krystal-framework/krystal.framework/src/Krystal/Widget/GridView/README.md

        }
     ]

-Here in `value` callback function, we use conditional logic to render text.
-Pay attention to `$row` parameter, which is internally represents current row when iterating over all rows.

-So now, when table is rendered, all values in `status` column will be replaced to `Canceled` and `Success`.
+**How it works**

+-   The callback receives $row — an array representing the **current row** being rendered.
+-   Whatever the callback returns will be displayed in the table cell for that column.
+-   If the callback returns null or nothing (no return statement for a case), the cell will be empty.

 ### Hiding columns

-Sometimes, you would want to show or hide some columns conditionally.
-By default, all columns are visible.
-To change this, you can set optional parameter `hidden` to `true`, like this:
+By default, all defined columns are visible in the rendered table.
+To hide a specific column, set the optional hidden parameter to true in its configuration.

+**Basic usage**

     [
        'column' => 'name',